SwanFlutter/get_x_master/README.md

 ### More details about state management

-**See an more in-depth explanation of state management [here](./documentation/en_US/state_management.md).
-There you will see more examples and also the difference between the simple state manager and the reactive state manager**
+**GetX Master provides comprehensive state management with both simple and reactive approaches.**

-You will get a good idea of GetX power.
+You will get a good idea of GetX Master power.

 ## Route management

-If you are going to use routes/snackbars/dialogs/bottomsheets without context, GetX is excellent for you too, just see it:
+If you are going to use routes/snackbars/dialogs/bottomsheets without context, GetX Master is excellent for you too, just see it:

 Add "Get" before your MaterialApp, turning it into GetMaterialApp